Benefits of Trim Trails for Physical Development

 - Ropes/climbing nets – Climbing is a vital skill as it can improve muscle development, hand-eye coordination and encourages a positive attitude towards the challenge.
 A lot of recent playgrounds have got something like this installed.

 - Climbing walls – Again, climbing has many benefits but these walls help with footwork as well as providing an improvement on grip and muscle.
 Climbing walls have been a classic feature of most playgrounds and will stay around for much longer.
 Visit this post for more on the benefits of climbing for children.

 - Balancing beams – Simple yet effective.
 Working on balancing skills, balance beams are incredibly successful in helping kids understand how to traverse tricky obstacles whilst also having no threat of pain if failed.

 - Monkey bars – Another classic.
 Monkey bars help with upper body strength and help with producing a positive mindset.
 This is the ultimate test of determination as this obstacle will push kids to try and make it as far as they can.

 - Stepping stones/blocks – A more unique choice.
-Stepping stones can be tackled in a variety of way.
-Whether it’s taking your time and slowly moving to each one or running over them as quick as possible to try and conquer it.
+Stepping stones can be tackled in a variety of ways.
+Whether it’s taking your time and slowly moving to each one or running over them as quickly as possible to try and conquer it.
 They’re so many ways to approach this one.